Code-Institute-Submissions/dog-friendly-trails/README.md

 ## Design Choices

-- A four page website was a preferred minimum to satisfy the user requirement as opposed to a one page scroll.
+- A four page website is a preferred minimum to satisfy the user requirement as opposed to a one page scroll.
 - A simple colour scheme is preferred with lots of white space to present a modern no nonsense site which is uncluttered clear and inviting.
 - The hero section is shared between the home page and the subscribe page.
 The hero image enhances the message "Bring your dog" and is eye catching and attracts the users attention on the home page and also nudges the user to commit to subscribe on the subscribe page.
 - The ethos section encourages the users to find out more about dog friendly trails and why they should bring their dogs with them on hikes.
 - The trails page provides the user with interesting information on 3 popular hikes that are dog friendly.
 This also gives the user an idea of what is available to them if they subscribe.
 - The gallery page provides an interesting array of pictures with dogs enjoying trails.
 It is anticipated that users will identify with these images and see themselves with their dogs hiking interesting trails.
 - The subscribe page is hopefully where users browsing the site will arrive at.
 There are CTA's in the index page and the footer leading them in that direction.
-Once there the subscribe form is simnple and clear for them navigate and fill in.
+Once there the subscribe form is simple and clear for them navigate and fill in.

+## User Stories

+- Users need information in relation to their dogs and where they can hike in safety and without confrontation.
+    - This site assists them hugely in that regard.
+The information a user needs is clearly laid out for them in an easy to navigate website.
+- User need to be able to check out hikes in their area or if on vacation anywhere else in Ireland.
+    - This site will assist users by building up a large selection of suitable dog friendly trails for them to pick from which can be filtered.
+(Note: this is planned functionality and not yet available)
+- Users need to be able to interact with each other and discuss experiences on hikes.
+    - This site will assist them in that regard by providing a safe and moderated forum.
+(Note: this is planned functionality and not yet available)

 ## Site Navigation